urmi-00/madlib-game/README.md

 # Madlib-game
-Create a mad libs game where the user inputs words (noun, verb, adjective, etc.), and the program constructs a story
+a mad libs game where the user inputs words (noun, verb, adjective, etc.), and the program constructs a story